l6jin/Data-science-project-of-Recipes-and-Ratings/README.md

 # Data-science-project-of-Recipes-and-Ratings

 ### Introduction
 The two datasets contain recipes and ratings from the website food.com.
-We select the subset of the raw data, containing only the recipes and reviews posted since 2018, since the original data is quite large.
+We selected the subset of the raw data, containing only the recipes and reviews posted since 2018 because the original data is quite large.

 Our analysis is centered around the question: Could we interpret the Recieps' calories by their Ratings?

 Our question tries to establish a connection between the calories and ratings of recipes.
 It is a significant and interesting question to analyze since it sheds light on how people value the recipes based on the amount of calories.
-If high-caloriy recipes are generally rated "bad", it may motivate the invention of more "healthy" recipes.
+If high-calories recipes are generally rated "bad", it may motivate the invention of more "healthy" recipes.

 Some general information about our datasets: "recipes" dataset contains 83782 rows  while "interaction" dataset has 731927 rows .
 We are interested in the column "rating" and "nutrition". "rating" column gives each recipe's rating by each unique user_id. "nutrition" column contains nutrition information in the form[calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)]; PDV stands for "percentage of daily value"], and our interested elem "calories" is in the column.

 ### Cleaning and EDA

 #### Data Cleaning

-We first load the two data sets and merged the two datasets to keep all the information from the recipes.
+We first loaded the two data sets and merged the two datasets to keep all the information from the recipes.
 We also calculated the average rating for each recipes.

 We noticed some of the ratings are 0 for no specifc reasons.
 Therefore, to make sure these rating wouldn't affect the overall rating of each dish, we replace them with NaN.

-In addition, we noticed the information in columns steps, tags, ingredients, and nutrition is not stored as a list.
+In addition, we noticed the information in 'columns' 'steps', 'tags', 'ingredients', and 'nutrition' is not stored as a list.
 We turned the string to a list for each entry.

-In order to help answering our questions, we add another column for calories derived from nutrition column.
+In order to help answering our question, we added another column for calories derived from nutrition column.
 In addition, to help us better categorize different rating levels with the average rating, we added another column called rating_comment.
 The standard for the value assigned is illustrated below.

 If the average rating is larger or greater than 0 and smaller than 2, we categorize it as 'bad.'

 If the average rating is larger or greater than 2 and smaller than 3, we categorize it as 'ok.'

 If the average rating is larger or greater than 3 and smaller than 4, we categorize it as 'good.'

 The other higher average rating is categorized as 'excellent.'

-This new columns helps us organized the continuous average rating to different discrete level.
+This new column helps us organize the continuous average rating to different discrete level.
 This helps us better analyze our overall questions and make the data more readable.
 We also dropped the columns for 'tags','steps',and'ingredients' because they are not very related to our current exploring interest or question.

 Below is the first three rows of our cleaned data.: